The Tracker One can be expanded without opening the case by using the M8 connector.

 Note that Serial, I2C, GPIO, and ADC on the Tracker SoM can only be used at 3.3V maximum.
 The pins are not 5V tolerant!

 The M8 (8mm) 8-pin connector is standard, however it's not common.
 Some other connectors like M12 are more common, however, the 12mm connector would have required a taller enclosure to fit the larger connector.
 To simplify designs, Particle will provide a M8 female-to-wires cable, similar to this.
-This is for illustration only and the design may vary in the future.

 The common use case will be to include a cable gland in your expansion enclosure, pass the wires through the gland, and terminate them on your custom expansion board.